 2007 - AMRA celebrates 20th anniversary.
 Association name changed to Utilimetrics.
 A Technology Assessment Tool was introduced.

 2008 - First CEO, Joel Hoiland, hired (half-time) in Jan.
-Autovation & Expo attendance exceeds 1,700 at Georgia World Congress Center in Atlanta in Sept.
+In September Autovation & Expo attendance exceeds 1,700 at Georgia World Congress Center in Atlanta.
 First Ed Malemezian Best Practices Award presented to Glen Purcell.
 International Expansion plan launched and dinner for international guests held at Autovation.
 Weekly public policy reports with legislative and regulatory issues launched.
 Online Career Center introduced.
 First exhibit and presence at NARUC meetings (Winter, Summer and Annual).
 New strategic direction and plan approved.

 2009 - First Business Plan adopted by Board, Jan 2009.
-CEO position moves to full time with three year contact).
+CEO position moves to full time (three year contact).
 In August, Utilimetrics separates from management company and becomes a stand-alone, self-staffed trade association with a new office in Des Plaines, IL adjacent to O’Hare International Airport.
 All staff, startup equipment acquired.
 By year-end there were eight full time staff members and several retained staff.
 New website, technology platform, and accounting system implemented.
 New bylaws adopted in Sept.
 Incorporation moved to Illinois.
 First blog started.
 Launched new magazine called Utilimetrics Quarterly.
 Implemented social media plan; started groups on LinkedIn, Facebook and Twitter.
 In terms of programming, attendance, exhibits and reviews, Autovation & Expo held in Denver in Sept was the strongest on record.

--- Also in 2009, U.S. Congress passed the Stimulus Act setting aside $4.3 billion for smart grid / smart meter projects (awarded to 100 companies).
+-- Also in 2009, U.S. Congress passed the Stimulus Act setting aside $4.3 billion for smart grid/smart meter projects (awarded to 100 companies).
 As a result of the hype, the smart grid technology conference market became so crowded that industry experts complained there were too many to choose from, and that repetition of content was problematic.
 Utility industry and smart grid markets started to feel the impact of the recession.
-Utility technology projects were shelved and company layoffs began to impact the industry.
+Utility technology projects were shelved and company layoffs impacted the industry.

 2010 - Utilimetrics co-sponsored conferences in Costa Rica and Brazil.
 Launched Regional Learning Labs.
 Launched Smart Utility Marketplace a new online product directory.
 Started AMI/Smart Grid project Management Award.
 Introduced historic meter display at Autovation & Expo in Austin, TX.
 Held first Autovation Reunion & Roast.
 Increased board size to 29.